benymaxparsa/benymaxparsa.github.io/_pages/about.md

   - /about.html
 ---

-Parsa KamaliPour is currently an undergraduate Computer Engineering student at the Vali-e-Asr university of Rafsanjan.
-The area of his major is Software Engineering.
+Parsa Kamalipour is currently an undergraduate Computer Engineering student at the Vali-e-Asr university of Rafsanjan.
+The Track of his major is Software Engineering.

-He’s passionate about theoretical computer science, with interests in the Design & Analysis of Algorithms, Graph Algorithms, Data Mining, Algorithmic Game Theory, Machine Learning, and so on.
+His main area of research interest is theoretical computer science.
+To be precise, in fields such as Design & Analysis of Algorithms, Data Structures, Algorithmic Game Theory, Graph Algorithms, Data Mining, Machine Learning, Deep Learning, and most subcategories in the algorithms field.
+He is eager to continue researching these areas, pursue a Ph.D. in Computer Science, and presumably work in academia.

 In addition to being an undergraduate research assistant, he has been a teacher assistant for more than ten courses to this day.
 He intends to continue his studies at the graduate level in the near future.